userbradley/documentation.breadnet.co.uk/docs/kb/nginx/get-real-ip-cloudflare.md

 title: Get the real IP address from Cloudflare
 ---

-# Get the real IP address from Cloudflare

 ## Pre requisites

 You may need to install the [Real IP Module](http://nginx.org/en/docs/http/ngx_http_realip_module.html) if this is on bare metal